 Francis’ Big Date

 Ron Francis finished his great career with 1,798 points, the fifth-most in NHL history.
 Jan.
-29 was a big date in helping hit the top five on the all-time scoring list.
+29 was a big date in helping him hit the top five on the all-time scoring list.

-Starting on this date in 1998, he became the 11th player to score 1,400 career points when he had two assists in the Penguin 4-2 win at the Boston Bruins.
+Starting on this date in 1998, he became the 11th player to score 1,400 career points when he had two assists in the Penguins’ 4-2 win at the Boston Bruins.

 Three years later, on Jan.
 29, 2001, Francis became just the fifth player in NHL history to score 1,600 points.
 He had three assists in the Carolina Hurricanes’ 5-2 win over the Tampa Bay Lightning, who lost their 10th straight game.

 One year later, he had an assist for his 50th point of the season as the Hurricanes tied 2-2 with the Sabres in Carolina.
 This made him just the second player to score at least 50 points in 21 different seasons.

 A Trio of Milestones in ‘97

 Jan.
 29, 1997, was a big night for three veterans of the league.
 Starting in Denver, where Patrick Roy and the Colorado Avalanche beat the Los Angeles Kings 6-3.
 This was the 335th career victory for Roy, tying him with Gump Worsley for the eight-most in NHL history.

 Al MacInnis scored his 250th career goal and added an assist in the St. Louis Blues 4-0 road shutout at the Toronto Maple Leafs.
 He became the seventh defenseman in league history to score 250 goals.
-He retired with 340 goals, the second-most among blueliners behind only Paul Coffey.
+He retired with 340 goals, the second-most among blueliners behind Paul Coffey.

 Finally, Rod Brind’Amour took the ice for the 288th straight contest to set the Philadelphia Flyers’ team record for consecutive games played, breaking the old record set by Rick MacLeish.
 He scored the opening goal in a 2-1 road victory at the Washington Capitals.

 Odds & Ends

 Maurice Richard had two goals on Jan.
 29, 1953, in the Montreal Canadiens’ 5-2 win at the New York Rangers.
-This made him the first player to ever score at least 20 goals in each of his first 10 NHL seasons.
+This made him the first player to score at least 20 goals in each of his first 10 NHL seasons.